gibsonpp/GR-sslcm-data/README.md

 Precision of the survival estimates depends on the number of fish tagged (sample size), the probability of survival, and the probability of detection at Lower Granite Dam and at the other mainstem dams.
-Many of the calculated survival estimates have very wide confidence intervals for a combination of these reasons.
+Many of the calculated survival estimates have wide confidence intervals due to a combination of these reasons.
 In particular, detections downstream of Lower Granite Dam are often the rarest and most limiting piece of information for estimating survival.

 The survival estimates are assumed to be representative of the full